kazuho/draft-kazuho-quic-quic-on-streams/draft-kazuho-quic-quic-services-for-streams.md

 # Implementation Considerations

-Like HTTP/3 with Extensible Priorities {{?HTTP_PRIORITY=RFC9218}}, application protocols built on top of QUIC might use stream multiplexing in conjunction with a mechanism to request or specify the order in which the payload of the QUIC streams are to be delivered.
+Similar to HTTP/3 with Extensible Priorities {{?HTTP_PRIORITY=RFC9218}}, application protocols using QUIC may employ stream multiplexing along with a system to tune the delivery sequence of QUIC streams.

-To switch between QUIC streams with different priorities in a timely manner, implementations of QUIC on Streams should refrain from building deep buffers that contain QUIC frames to be sent in particular order.
-Rather, endpoints are encouraged to wait for the underlying transport to become writable, and each time it becomes writable, write new frames based on the most recent prioritization signals.
+To alternate between QUIC streams of varying priorities in a timely manner, it is advisable for QUIC on Streams implementations to avoid creating deep buffers holding QUIC frames.
+Instead, endpoints should wait for the transport layer to be ready for writing.
+Upon becoming writable, they should write QUIC frames according to the latest prioritization signals.

-Implementations might also observe or tune the values of underlying transports related to flow and congestion control, in order to minimize the amount of data buffered inside the transport layer without immediately being sent.
-Note however that failures to tune these variables might lead to reduced throughput.
+Additionally, implementations may consider monitoring or adjusting the flow and congestion control parameters of the underlying transport.
+This approach aims to minimize data buffering within the transport layer before transmission.
+However, improper adjustment of these parameters could potentially lead to lower throughput.

 # Security Considerations